neondatabase/website/content/docs/guides/aws-lambda.md

              method: get
     ```

-7. Deploy your function using the following command:
+7. Deploy your serverless function using the following command:

     ```bash
     serverless deploy